 Armenian-American

-Throughout the decade, Cher released several memorable hits, including "If I Could Turn Back Time" (1989), "I Found Someone" (1987), and "The Shoop Shoop Song (It's in His Kiss)" (1990).
-Each track highlighted her versatility and creative approach to musical genres.
+Throughout the decade, Cher delivered a string of chart-topping hits such as "If I Could Turn Back Time" (1989), "I Found Someone" (1987), and "The Shoop Shoop Song (It's in His Kiss)" (1990).
+Each release demonstrated her remarkable ability to reinvent herself and navigate different musical styles with ease.

 Recommended: